elaporta/web-scraping/README.md

 # web-scraping
 Web scraping example using Node.js

-This script collects information about events from a web page and stores it in a JSON file.
+This script collects information about events from a web page and stores it into JSON file.

 # How to run